ska-telescope/ska-oso-pht-ui/docs/src/userGuide/sv/LandingPageSV.rst

    :alt: Page search filter

 -  Click |ico1| to create a new submission.
--  Use the drop down |ico2| to filter proposals by status.
+-  Use the drop down |ico2| to filter submissions by status.
-- The search bar |ico3|  allows you to search proposal by title and proposal ID.
+- The search bar |ico3|  allows you to search submissions by title and submission ID.
 - The table is sortable by clicking on the column headers